 Arthur H.L.
-Richardson was born 23 September 1872 in Southport, England.
+Richardson was born September 23, 1872 in Southport, England.
 After apprenticing for a dental surgeon, he became restless and sought more adventure.
-He immigrated to Canada at roughly age 19 and for the first couple years he lived in Stoney Mountain, Manitoba after which he moved to Regina Saskatchewan.
+And immigrated to Canada at age 19.
+For the first couple of years he lived in Stoney Mountain, Manitoba before moving to Regina, Saskatchewan.

-On 7 May 1894, he was accepted into the North West Mounted Police and after his training was posted to

-Battleford, at the junction of the Battle and Saskatchewan Rivers.
-Here he settled as a law enforcement officer until the outbreak of the war in South Africa
+On May 7, 1894, he was accepted into the North West Mounted Police and after his training was posted to Battleford, Saskatchewan where he settled as a law enforcement officer until the outbreak of the war in South Africa